 Breathtaking.
 It's an interesting word, really.
 Looking up at the ice-draped Rockies is "breath taking."
 But stepping out on the glacier, feeling it crunch under your feet.
 Being humbled by the enormity of it is a different kind of breath taking.
 It's the difference between "taking it in" and "diving in."
 Rafting on a glacier-fed river.
 Hiking a slot canyon.
 Biking among crystalline lakes.
 Moose.
 Bighorn sheep.
 The more you get into the Canadian Rockies, the more you'll get out of it.
 Some vacations are about catching your breath.
 This one's about losing it.

 Day 3 Bike the stunning Icefields Parkway with sweeping vistas of mountains, glaciers, lakes and evergreens Got keen eyes?
-Use them to spot wildlife, including moose, bighorn sheep and black bears Wander along the shores of Bow Lake for a closer view of Bow Glacier Falls.
+Use them to spot wildlife, including moose, bighorn sheep and black bears Wander along the shore of Bow Lake for a closer view of Bow Glacier Falls.

 Day 4 Explore Athabasca Glacier with expert mountain guides at your side This glacier is just one part of the enormous Columbia Icefield!
 Continue along the Icefields Parkway and enter Jasper National Park Check out the impressive Athabasca Falls, where the most powerful river in the park plunges over a cliff of eroded limestone Back on your bike, continue down the Athabasca Valley, tracing the path of the river.

 - Natural and historic treasures discovered by foot, bike and boat

 - Ice walk on massive Athabasca Glacier with informative mountain guides

 - Bike to impossibly blue Lake Louise and teal-hued Maligne Lake

 - A float trip down the Athabasca River

 - Spot signs of marmots, deer, elk and coyote

 Num-Ti-Jah Lodge (1 night): This rustic and simple mountain retreat offers an atmosphere of secluded tranquility on the bank of Bow Lake.